 Commercial Site Lighting Buying Guide (LED Area, Canopy, Flood & Wall Packs)

-Last reviewed: January 2026 · Aligned with current commercial site-lighting and dark-sky compliance practices
+Last reviewed: January 2026 · Aligned with current commercial site-lighting layout practices and dark-sky compliance workflows

 Related Commercial Lighting Buying Guides